alphagov/govuk-design-system/src/get-started/new-typography-scale/index.md

 ## Testing your service against the new typography scale
 If your service uses custom elements made using GOV.UK Frontend, test your service against the new typography scale to assess if you need to make any adjustments.
 Some key things to look for are:

 - Spacing.
-Your bespoke elements may now appear squashed with increased font sizes on small screens.
+With the increased font sizes, your custom elements may now look squashed on small screens.
 - Specific positioning values.
 For example an absolutely positioned element.
 These values may need to be adjusted